-Spring is the season for new beginnings; there’s no better time to clear out old clutter and give your home a refresh.
-For this year’s spring cleaning, focus on getting rid of belongings you no longer need.
-And since the temperature’s rising, flowers are blooming, and the sun is shining, it’s time to plan a garage sale!
+Spring is the season for new beginnings; there’s no better time to clear out old clutter and give your home a total refresh.
+In addition to this year’s spring cleaning, focus on getting rid of belongings you no longer need.
+And since the temperature’s rising, flowers are blooming, and the sun is shining, it’s a great time to plan a garage sale!

-The first stop on your spring cleaning journey should be your closet.
-With the warm weather fast approaching, now is the perfect time to go through your clothing and get rid of anything you no longer wear.
+The first stop on your spring cleaning journey should be your closets.
+With the warm weather fast approaching, now is the perfect time to go through your clothing (and your small children’s, if you have them) and get rid of anything you no longer wear.
 Think winter coats, sweaters, and pants that don’t fit anymore or that you no longer like.

 Over the years, we collect all sorts of kitchenware that clutters our cabinets and drawers.
 These purchases may have seemed essential when you got them, but there’s no reason to keep those three whisks.
 Have a random assortment of teacups or dishes from sets that used to be complete, but individual pieces have broken and chipped throughout the years?

 If you have children, spring is the perfect time of year to look through all of their toys and get rid of the ones that don’t suit them anymore.
 This can include toys that they’ve aged out of or simply lost interest in.
-If your kids are older, they can handle this on their own.
+If your kids are older, this is a great task for them to handle on their own.

 When the school year is over, you probably have a pretty big collection of unused poster board, blank notebooks, and sharpened No. 2 pencils.
 Sort through the assortment of school and office supplies you’ve accumulated over the years, and plan to sell anything you think you won’t use next year.

 When it comes to gifts, it’s the thought that counts.
 But that doesn’t mean your loved ones always have pitch-perfect gift-buying sense.
 Sometimes, you get a gift that you immediately know you won’t use.
 We all have a sweater with the tags still on in the back of our closet or an unlit candle that we can’t stand the scent of.

 Maybe you’ve read a novel that you know you’ll never pick up again, perhaps your children have outgrown their picture books, or maybe there are a few obscure titles you’ve never touched and never will.
-Gather all these books, and send them forward to a new home where they’ll be loved and appreciated.
+Gather all these books and send them off to a new home where they’ll be loved and appreciated again.

 New Year’s resolution didn’t work out how you planned?
 You may not have used the watercolor paint set you ambitiously bought back in January, but somebody sure will!
 There’s no shame in trying something new and realizing it doesn’t work for you.
 But don’t just let those supplies sit unused in your home.
 Search your bedroom, attic, and garage for supplies you and your family purchased for hobbies that didn’t pan out.

 Throwing a spring yard sale is a fantastic way to not only clean out your home but make a little bit of extra cash, too.
-You can send your unused or unwanted items into the homes of friends and neighbors, where they will actually get some use.
+You can send your unused or unwanted items on to the homes of friends and neighbors, where they may actually get some use.
 These are just a few ideas for what you can include at your garage sale, but it’s only the beginning!
 Purge your possessions, declutter your home, and head into the new season feeling lighter and more refreshed.